Scripture Readings: Luke 19:28-40

 Jesus said to him, “I promise you that today you will be in Paradise with me.”

 That second criminal understood that the death of Jesus had meaning for him.
 And if we can admit that the story of the cross tells us the truth about ourselves- that we are all broken, that none of us is perfect, that we are all make mistakes- terrible mistakes- then we begin to see that the cross tells us the truth about God as well.

 The story of Palm Sunday, Holy Week and Easter is full of truth about our world, and about ourselves, and about our God.
-For the cross convinces us of our need for repentance.
+It reminds us how religion can be misused for evil ends.
+The cross convinces us of our need for repentance.
 And it also shows us the means of forgiveness.
 For we can all pray, ‘Remember me, Jesus’, and know the promises he offers.

 Ascription of Praise

 To God be honour and eternal dominion!
 Amen.